alanwaidmann/CS430-APO/README.txt

 		leaders can record attendance after their events Creators can manage their events
-		Creators can remove|add leaders register.php The registration page -- LM update_info.php The update information page -- AW hours.php The page used to log hours
+		Creators can remove|add leaders register.php The registration page -- AW update_info.php The update information page -- BW hours.php The page used to log hours